-by Greg Hoots-

 Bill provided refreshments for a big dance held in Alma in April of 1900, and sales were brisk.
 Unfortunately, as the night wore on, a fight erupted, and the only man arrested was Bill Page.
 After Bill Page spent a few days in jail, the County Attorney discovered that his witnesses in the alleged assault would not testify, and Page was released.

-It was back to work for Bill, and he landed a gig to cater a picnic at a Sunday School picnic at Chief Stahl’s grove near Auburn, Kansas.
+It was back to work for Bill, and he landed a gig to cater a Sunday School picnic at Chief Stahl’s grove near Auburn, Kansas.
 Bill Page had left the picnic in a hurry, and the Shawnee County Sheriff issued a warrant for Page’s arrest that he sent to the Wabaunsee County Sheriff for service.
 On July 23rd, Under-sheriff Clayton arrested Bill Page in Eskridge.
 Three Eskridge men, J. Y. Waugh, C. L. Campbell, and William Henderson posted $100 each to bail Page out of jail.
 The trial was scheduled for November 26th, but unfortunately, Bill had worked late and missed the train for Topeka, missing his trial and forfeiting the bond.
 Then, he was taken into custody, and his trial was held on December 13th before a twelve-man jury.
 It took the jury two days to find Bill Page guilty of violating the prohibitory law, and he was fined $100 and court costs.
 Again, Bill had to return to work at The Lunch Room to support his family and pay his fines and legal costs.

 Business returned to normal for Bill Page at Eskridge.
 In fact, business was better than ever.
 The summer of 1901 was a lively one, and the saloon business was good.
 On October 4, 1901 County Attorney Fred Seaman announced that the saloons in Wabaunsee County were closing for good.
 Apparently, numerous citizens across the county who had not appreciated the summer’s levity had written the Attorney General, demanding that the joints be closed.
 The Enterprise noted in a story headlined, Saloons are Closed, saying, “Mr. Seaman says the Attorney General forced him to take this step in response to the agitation that has carried on in this county since last spring.”